 • improvisation on a variety of instruments which works to stimulate inner creativity

-• discussions about certain lyrics and how they’re connected to addiction issues
+• discussions about specific lyrics and how they’re connected to addiction issues

 • practicing meditation which will ideally teach people necessary coping skills to help manage their anxiety, anger, and fear.

 Music therapy has successfully been used in various facilities including psychiatric hospitals, correctional facilities, schools, mental health programs, and other programs in the community for several years.
-It’s also a proven tool in assisting victims of disaster overcome their intense trauma and pain.
+It’s also a proven tool in assisting victims of a disaster in overcoming their intense trauma and pain.

 Other Ways Music Therapy Helps Addicts Recover

 - Once someone first gets sober, they tend to experience a wide range of intense emotions.
-Music can help them purge many of the more damaging emotions in a safe and healthy manner.
+Music can help them purge many of the more damaging feelings safely and healthily.

 - When individuals initially become sober, they often struggle with “mental fog” and unclear thinking.
 Music helps improve their level of concentration.

-- One of the main reasons why recovering addicts tend to relapse after getting sober is because they feel helpless to properly deal with their stress.
+- One of the main reasons why recovering addicts tend to relapse after getting sober is because they feel helpless to deal with their stress properly.
 But, creating or listening to soothing music can offset a great deal of it and relieve their anxiety.

 - Recovering from addiction often includes loneliness since it’s necessary for people to break away from their friends or family members that still use.
-Music is a good way to fill the void of being alone.
+Music exploration is an excellent way to fill the void of being alone.

-- Meditation is a very powerful tool to use in the addiction recovering process.
-For people who aren’t quite familiar with or know how to formally practice meditation, music is a great way to introduce them to it in order to effectively learn how to relax both mentally and physically and to “let go”.
+- Meditation is a potent tool to use in the addiction recovering process.
+For people who aren’t quite familiar with or know how to practice meditation formally, music is a great way to introduce them to it to effectively learn how to relax both mentally and physically and to “let go.”

-Not only do patients benefit from listening to music and interacting by playing an instrument, many of them discover a hidden talent they were unaware of that can be beneficial in a number of ways.
+Not only do patients benefit from listening to music and interacting by playing an instrument, but many of them also discover a hidden talent they were unaware of that can be beneficial in some ways.

-Can Music Actually Make a Difference in Treating Addiction?
+Can Music Make a Difference in Treating Addiction?